Rattlesnake (1995 film): Production and release

-Rattlesnake is a biographical film which tells the story of a man named Big Fish who was regarded as one of Amaka Igwe's childhood cultural heroes.
-He was the toast of many until his death when his real story as an armed robber was revealed.
-It is described as the first Nollywood attempt at making an action film.
+Rattlesnake is described as the first Nollywood attempt at making an action film.
 It was listed as one of the 100 greatest foreign-language films.

 The Last Operation was made as a sequel to Rattlesnake.

 Remake

 Charles Opaleke of Play Networks Africa obtained the rights to Rattlesnake, made and released the remake titled Rattlesnake: The Ahanna Story in November 2020.
 In a review by Precious Nwogu of Pulse Nigeria, the remake was said to "pale in comparison to the original in terms of the depth of the original's plot and themes".
 But despite the storyline criticism, the acting of main character (played by Stan Nze) was critically acclaimed.